-With a mostly working prototype, the men sought initial funding to help further the development of their machine.
+With a mostly working prototype in hand the men sought funding to help further the development of their machine.
 They found it in 1868 in the pockets of James Densmore.
-Densmore, who made his fortune in the oil industry, was impressed enough to quickly purchase a 25% stake in the venture.
+Densmore, who made his fortune within the oil industry, was impressed enough to quickly purchase a 25% stake in the venture.
 During 1869, Glidden & Soule lost interest and sold most of their remaining shares to Sholes & Densmore (Soule retained 10% ownership).
-A patent was applied for in 1872 (no.182,511) which was issued in 1876.
+Patent no.182,511 was applied for for the typewriter in 1872 which was issued in 1876, long after production had begun.

 1873 - 1878